vahidx4r4x/pptp-vpn-killswitch/README.md

 vahidx4r4x/vahidx4r4x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Bash Script file is not executable! use `sudo bash pptp-vpn-killswitch.sh` to run script.